museumcomputernetwork/mcn-2020-git-haiku/index.md

-First white snow of fall
+This is the new line
-Penetrating the very rock,
+The birds cry, and the fishes’ eyes are
-and gazes at the moon.
+This autumn evening.